 Certificate of deposit

 This is a certificate issued by a bank to confirm that the named person has deposited or invested a specific amount of money.
-Certificates of deposit are not listed as acceptable evidence in the Immigration Rules but the Home Office's modernised guidance for staff assessing Tier 4 applications confirms that a certificate of deposit is accepted if it meets both the following requirements:
+Certificates of deposit are not listed as acceptable evidence in the Immigration Rules but the Home Office's Financial requirement casework guidance confirms that a certificate of deposit is accepted if it meets the following requirements:

-If you are applying for your visa from overseas the loan must be available to you before you travel to the UK, unless it is an academic or student loan from your country's national government and will be released to you when you arrive in the UK, or it is a loan for your living costs that is paid to your Tier 4 sponsor for passing to you.
-Any other type of loan will not meet the Tier 4 requirements.
+If you are applying for your visa from overseas the loan must be available to you before you travel to the UK, unless it is a loan from your country's national government in which case it must be made available to you before you begin your course.
+Alternatively, the funds must be paid directly to your Student sponsor before you travel to the UK.
+In this case, the living costs part of the loan, must be made available to you by the time you arrive in the UK.
+Any other type of loan will not meet the Student route requirements.
 If you wish to use money from any other type of loan, you need to transfer the funds to a bank or building society account in your name (or a parent's name) and use one of the other forms of evidence listed above.

-It is very important that your financial documents contain all of the required information, paragraph 1B, Appendix C of the Immigration Rules lists the information that must be included in any financial document that you use to support your application.
+It is very important that your financial documents contain all of the required information.
+Appendix Finance details all the information that must be included in any financial document that you use to support your application.

 Maintenance must be in the form of cash funds.
 You cannot use evidence of other types of finances, such as shares, bonds, or a pension fund.
 You also cannot use an overdraft facility or a credit card.